maxim2266/FFP/README.md

+_The project is no longer maintained.
+For an alternative take a look at [FullFIX](https://github.com/maxim2266/FullFIX)._

 # Fast FIX (Financial Information Exchange) protocol parser [FFP]

 Fast FIX Parser (FFP) is a library for parsing Financial Information eXchange (FIX) messages.